 - If the injuries suffered by the parent impact their ability to provide care for the child, they may need to hire child care or else limit their visitations until they sufficiently recover.
 For instance, if the child is young and must have constant attention and the parent’s mobility is adversely affected, they may not be able to keep up with the child.

-In addition to hiring a personal injury lawyer, you may also benefit from the guidance provided by a child custody lawyer in Flower Mound, TX who can help you petition for changes to your agreement should that be necessary.
+In addition to hiring a personal injury lawyer, you may also benefit from the guidance provided by a child custody lawyer who can help you petition for changes to your agreement should that be necessary.